dougeby/IntuneDocs/intune/app-configuration-managed-home-screen-app.md

 }
 ```

-## Android Device Policy on Android Enterprise dedicated devices
+## Managed Home Screen debug screen on Android Enterprise dedicated devices

-You can access the Android Device Policy from the Managed Home Screen app's debug screen.
-To access the Managed Home Screen's debug screen, you must click the **back** button until the debug screen is displayed (click the **back** button 15 times).
-The Managed Home Screen app is only used by devices enrolled in Intune as Andriod Enterprise (AE) dedicated devices and running in multi-app kiosk mode.
+You can access the Managed Home Screen's debug screen by clicking the **back** button until the debug screen is displayed (click the **back** button 15 times or more).
+From this debug screen, you are able to launch the Android Device Policy application, view and upload logs, or temporarily leave the Managed Home Screen with a code you define in the console (**Leave kiosk mode code** in [Dedicated device settings](https://docs.microsoft.com/en-us/intune/device-restrictions-android-for-work#dedicated-device-settings).

 ## Next steps